-Decorated with the Tamgha-i-Basalat and Hilal-i-Imtiaz for his military services, a three-star general of Pakistan army, Lieutenant General Asim Saleem Bajwa has been the director-general of the Inter-Services Public Relations (ISPR), the media wing of the Pakistan Armed Forces until 11th December 2016.
+Decorated with the Tamgha-i-Basalat and Hilal-i-Imtiaz for his military services, Lieutenant General Asim Saleem Bajwa is serving three-star general, who is currently Commander of Southern Command of Pakistan Army and XII Corps since September 2017.
+He previously held the post of Director General of the Inter-Services Public Relations (ISPR), the media wing of the Pakistan Armed Forces.
+On December 11th 2016, he was appointed Inspector General Arms at GHQ.

 He was commissioned in the 34th Punjab Regiment in 1984, at the Pakistan Military Academy (PMA) in Kakul.
 He graduated from the Command and Staff College in Quetta, as well as the National Defence University (NDU) in Islamabad, followed by the Staff College, Camberley.
 He holds master's degrees in war studies and defence studies from the NDU and King's College London respectively.